Doctor Strange (comic book): Doctor Strange vol. 3

 As part of the Marvel Knights imprint, the third volume of Doctor Strange was released in 1999.
 Given the subtitle Flight of Bones, the volume was written by Dan Jolley and Tony Harris, and briefly ran for four issues.

 Doctor Strange vol. 4

 In 2015, Jason Aaron and Chris Bachalo teamed up for the fourth volume of Doctor Strange.
 Writers Dennis Hopeless and Penciler Niko Henrichon took charge during the Secret Empire event in issues 21-24, with Bachalo still providing covers.
 Writer John Barber and Penciler Niko Henrichon took charge for issues 25-26.
 After the Marvel Legacy renumbering, writer Donny Cates and pencilers Frazer Irving and Chip Zdarsky took over at issues #381-390.
 Considering the legacy renumbering, the fourth volume actually has a total of 36 issues.

 Doctor Strange vol. 5

 A fifth Doctor Strange series was launched by writer Mark Waid and artist Jesus Saiz in August 2018.
+The series was concluded at a total of 20 issues.